 1. Why Paralyzed Pets Need a Lifting Harness

 We know that every paralyzed pet needs a wheelchair, but do they need a harness too?
-Absolutely, every paralyzed pet will need the support of a harness at some point.
-A pet wheelchair is ideal for helping your dog to get their exercise and enjoy the outside, but there are circumstances where a harness is the better option.
-A lifting harness is easy to use and your dog can go anywhere in it.
+Every paralyzed pet will need the support of a harness at some point.
+A pet wheelchair is ideal for helping your dog get exercise and enjoy the outside, but there are circumstances where a harness is the better option.
+A lifting harness is easy to use, and your dog can go anywhere in it.

 Choosing the right lifting harness can help a mobility challenged pet live an active and healthier life.